Now my website is here.

 protocols.
 I also worked on developing an epistemic temporal logic.

 - H. van Ditmarsch, S. Knight and A. Özgün.
 Arbitrary Announcements on Topological Subset Spaces.
-To appear in proceedings of EUMAS 2014. [pdf]
+Proceedings of EUMAS 2014. [pdf]

 - H. van Ditmarsch and S. Knight.
 Partial Information and Uniform Strategies.
 Proceedings of CLIMA '14, Springer, LNCS 8624, pp. 183-198, 2014. [pdf]